brahmaiah09/aggregation-service/README.md

 Steps to use backend services:

 -> Pull Docker image from Docker Hub path: https://hub.docker.com/r/qwkz/backend-services/tags -> Run the backend services locally with command: docker container run --publish 4000:4000 qwkz/backend-services:latest

 Steps to run the aggregation service:

--> Download and unzip the code from Github path:
+-> Download and unzip the attached code
 -> Run the project from command prompt from the folder it was unzipped with command: mvn spring-boot:run -> Tomcat server runs on port 8080.
 -> Open browser and hit the below service for aggregation service: